athackst/jekyll-theme-profile/demo/_posts/2019-01-29-syntax-highlighter.md

 tags: how-to example
 ---

-Below are some languages and their represntative styles.
+Below are some languages and their representative styles.

 ## Ruby